ArmelRandy/Self-instruct/README.md

 - Unique

-Here we want to apply a post processing to our generated instructions by considering only instructions that are not too similar.
+Here we want to apply a post-processing to our generated instructions by considering only instructions that are not too similar.
 In order to do so, we get into the folder `self-instruct` and we launch

 ```bash
 python unique_post_processing.py